braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/platform_overview.md

 ## SDK

 The Braze SDKs can be integrated into your mobile and web applications to provide powerful marketing, user management, and analytics tools.
+The Braze SDK provides two critical pieces of functionality: it collects and syncs user data into a consolidated user profile, and powers messaging channels such as push notifications, in-app messages, and Content Cards.
+Learn what SDKs Braze offers and [begin your integration][16].

 ## Dashboard user interface

 The dashboard is the UI that controls all of the data and interactions at the heart of the Braze platform.
-The dashboard is how most marketers interact with Braze.
-Marketers use the site to manage notifications, setup targeted messaging campaigns, and view analytics.
+Marketers will use the dashboard to do their job and create content.
 Developers use the dashboard to manage settings for integrating apps, such as API keys and push notification credentials.
 If you're just getting started, learn how to [access the dashboard][1].

 ## REST API